 A low-resolution standard RCA connector that provides video signals.
 It is an alternative to the HDMI connector.

 There are five indicator lights on the Raspberry PI board all signifying a different transmission of signals.
 Model A, however, had only two led indicators, but the model B improved on that.

 Essential Power and Input/Output Pins

 By switching voltage between highs and lows, these pins are turned between 0s and 1s respectively.
 This enables binary computation, therefore the overall computability of the raspberry PI.
-This pins can also be used to switch led lights, electric motors and relays, rectification and reading buttons.
+These pins can also be used to switch led lights, electric motors and relays, rectification and reading buttons.